Dilation & Curettage (D&C): How it Is Done, Recovery & More

 1) How long does a D&C procedure take?

-A D&C (dilation and curettage) procedure typically takes 5 to 10 minutes to perform.
-However, this process may sometimes be longer.
-After the procedure, you should rest for a few hours in the recovery room.
+A D&C (dilation and curettage) procedure typically takes 5 to 10 minutes but may sometimes take longer.
+After the procedure, you should rest a few hours in the recovery room.

 2) How long does it take to get your period after D&C?